oliolioli/Robotics/Sensors.md

 # E-Puck Sensors #

-The following is a detailed analysis of the sensors
+The following is a detailed analysis of the following sensors
 - infrared distance sensor
 - infrared floor sensors
 - camera, microphones